- Side Effects

 - Prolonged use may result in psychological and physical dependence

-- Abrupt withdrawal, particularly in people on long-term, high-dose therapy, may precipitate status epilepticus (back to back seizures with no recovery time in between); when discontinuing clonazepam, gradual withdrawal essential; while being gradually withdrawn, simultaneous substitution of another seizure treatment may be indicated.
+- Abrupt withdrawal, particularly in people on long-term, high-dose therapy, may precipitate status epilepticus (back to back seizures with no recovery time in between); when discontinuing clonazepam, gradual withdrawal is essential; while being gradually withdrawn, the simultaneous substitution of another seizure treatment may be indicated.

 - See "What Are Side Effects Associated with Using Clonazepam?”

 - Withdraw gradually when used for panic disorder

 - Use caution in COPD, sleep apnea, renal/hepatic disease, open-angle glaucoma (questionable), depression, suicidal ideation

 - Not recommended in people with depressed neuroses, psychotic reactions, severe respiratory depression, myasthenia gravis (allowable in limited circumstances), acute alcohol intoxication

 - May cause CNS depression and impairs the ability to perform hazardous tasks